 Moors Valley Railway – Seats on the railway carriages must be straddled.
-Staff are on hand to assist someone in and out of a railway carriage.
+Rangers are on hand to assist someone in and out of a railway carriage.
 Please speak to the railway direct to find out about the suitability of the carriages (01425 471415) but unfortunately the railway cannot accommodate a wheelchair.
 Steam locomotives emit smoke, steam and ash and also have loud whistles.

 Go Ape Tree Top Adventures – Whilst the courses are designed to be accessible to most people they do offer a degree of physical and mental challenge.
 For some persons with additional needs this may mean that additional equipment and/or levels of supervision will be required for safe participation.
 For others the risks of injury may still be too great despite taking such additional measures, preventing their use of the course.
 Please contact Go Ape for further information (0845 6439215).